mdozmorov/grdocs/website/misc/Faq.md

 | [tfbsEncode](https://genome.ucsc.edu/cgi-bin/hgTrackUi?hgsid=381293375_xxuzKzx80QrJD5K5yoLpCkSoHtwk&g=wgEncodeRegTfbsClusteredV2&hgTracksConfigPage=configure) (Transcription Factor ChIP-seq Clusters V3 (161 targets, 189 antibodies) from ENCODE, split by TFBS name)  | ... potentially disrupt a specific experimentally defined transcription factor binding site?    |
 <!--| [gwasCatalog](https://genome.ucsc.edu/cgi-bin/hgTrackUi?hgsid=381293375_xxuzKzx80QrJD5K5yoLpCkSoHtwk&g=gwasCatalog&hgTracksConfigPage=configure) (NHGRI Catalog of Published Genome-Wide Association Studies, split by disease/trait types)                | ... enriched in known disease-specific SNPs?                                                    |-->

 Examples of what to choose:

 - Select the `tfbsEncode` category to get an answer whether the SNPs of interest are enriched in any of the 161 transcription factor binding sites identified by ChIP-seq.
 - Select the `histoneMarks` category to get an insight whether the SNPs of interest are enriched in histone marks in B lymphocytes.
 - Select the `genes` category to answer a question whether the SNPs of interest are enriched in genes/exons.

 ### * How GenomeRunner web server is different from previously published version?

 The original version of GenomeRunner, hosted on [SourceForge](http://sourceforge.net/projects/genomerunner/), was designed as an "all purpose" tool.
-It has several advantages over the web interface as well as disadvantages, such as learning curve among all the settings, need to download large databases, restriction to Windows platform, lacking visualization capabilities.
+It has several advantages over the web interface, as well as disadvantages, such as learning curve, various non-obvious settings, need to download large databases, restriction to Windows platform, lacking visualization capabilities.
 GenomeRunner web server addresses these issues - it is:

   - Platform-independent, runs in a browser (Google Chrome recommended)
   - Simple and intuitive interface
   - Visual, the results are presented as interactive heatmaps
-  - Implements a novel idea of [epigenomic similarity analysis](../hypergeom4/episimilarity.md), to understand relationships among the sets of SNPs on regulatory level
+  - Implements a novel idea of [epigenomic similarity analysis](../hypergeom4/episimilarity.md), to understand relationships among sets of SNPs on regulatory level
   - Downloads-free, we host and maintain genome annotation databases
   - Supports local installation and command line usage